 Welcome to Tecumseh Vista Academy Secondary School!
 We look forward to another exciting year!
-Student Council Elections will take place in late September.
-We encourage all students to submit their name and run for the following positions.
-Student Council Meetings will take place in-person and/or virtually as per the School Board Health and Safety Protocol.
+Student Council Elections for most senior positions were filled in June (2023).
+The names of most members of Student Parliament are listed below.
+Grade Level Elections will take place in late September.
+We encourage all students to submit their name and run for these positions.
+Student Council Meetings generally take place during our school lunch.
+If you have any ideas or suggestions, feel free to reach out to one of your Student Parliament representatives.
 GO VORTEX!